jefflung/JSstaircase/README.md

 console.log(staircase(6)); //Test 6 rows
 ```
 Explanation:
-The result will be six times output of the function as I test with variable 6.
+By using for loop, the result will be six times output of the function as I test with variable 6.
 The Array syntax set the length of # with fill and join sytax,
 and padStart determine # starts from end of the row.